ajs-voices/once-upon-a-dream/scenes/055-double-date.md

 Angel spoke from the other side, "Because you started caring that I wasn't blood, I wasn't really your son and you didn't want people to think we were doing inappropriate things."
 He didn't sound bitter, just stating a fact.
 I'd have been bitter if my dad said don't hug me.
 Angel was very physical that had to hurt him and probably added to the strain between them.
 I didn't want to get involved.

-Dorian nodded, "He's right.
+Daniel nodded, "He's right.
 It was the start of our fighting.
 Always jealous of his relationship with Marco.
 I love them both, but I didn't have the same relationship with my own son."

 Angel chuckled, "Our relationship is just fine Dad."
 He looked up from his notebook and leaned over me to see his father better, "Our only issue at present is you think Zane is going to ruin your life.
 His dad already knows you are gay.
 He knows you have a son.
 He told Zane himself."